 The Aurora isn’t something you’ll stick under a lamp shade.
 In fact, it moves home lighting onto the wall (though you could also put them on the ceiling or a table, too).
 It’s a series of triangle-shaped LED panels that fit together in various shapes.
-As with the company’s Smart Kit, the color-changing panels are meant to work with HomeKit and the Nanoleaf Hub.
+The Wi-Fi-enabled color-changing panels are also meant to work with HomeKit.
 That means you can ask Siri to set one of your predetermined scenes, such as for movie night.

 “The Aurora is set to redefine the category and eliminate the compromise between choosing ambient light or productive light,” Nanoleaf’s CEO, Gimmy Chu, said in a press release.